© Harbour Bridge Ventures, Inc., 2009, All Rights Reserved

 What is Smart-sourcing?

-Smart-sourcing is a set of strategies that focus on the conception and implementation of an optimal, enterprise business process model that integrates all essential business processes to produce maximum value at the lowest possible cost for all stakeholders
+Definition of Smart-sourcing Smart-sourcing is a set of strategies that focus on the conception and implementation of an optimal, enterprise business process model that integrates all essential business processes to produce maximum value at the lowest possible cost for all stakeholders |

 Why Would You Consider Smart-sourcing?